Jelle Vossen: Club Brugge

 On 30 August 2015, despite spending less than two months under contract at Burnley, Vossen signed a five-year contract at Club Brugge.

 On 23 September 2016, Vossen scored his 100th goal in the Belgian Pro League in a game against Mouscron.

 Zulte Waregem

 Vossen joined Zulte Waregem on 30 January 2020, signing a three-and-a-half-year deal.
 On 13 March 2022, Vossen scored his 150th goal in the Belgian Pro League, slotting home a penalty-kick against Eupen.
 His goal also meant that he became a top-ten goalscorer in Belgian top division history since turning professional in 1974.

+Following the club's relegation, Vossen played a key role in their promotion to the top division during the 2024–25 season, finishing as the league's top scorer with 15 goals.
+In the meantime, he extended his contract with the club until 2026.

 International career

 Vossen was called up for Belgium's Kirin Cup matches against Chile and Japan.
 As from 2010, he is often called for the national team together with his co-attacker from Genk Marvin Ogunjimi.
 On 12 October 2010, Vossen scored his first goal in a 4–4 home draw Euro 2012 qualifying game against Austria.